 All cloud-screened GIIRS spectra acquired over land and ocean at solar zenith angle less than 70° are used in the retrieval.
 In the post-processing, multiple filters are applied to ensure good retrieval quality.
 First, retrievals that fail to converge after 10 iterations are excluded.
 Second, retrievals with the goodness of fit, quantified by reduced χ^2 , less than 1.5 are excluded.
-Lastly, retrievals with root-mean-square-error of the fitting BT residual that are more than one standard deviation away from the mean, which is about 0.7K in July 2022, are excluded.
-After data screening, the total number of observations in July 2022 (in total 2.812,071) is reduced to 2,045,228.
+Lastly, retrievals with root-mean-square error of the fitting brightness temperature (BT) residual that are more than 1 standard deviation away from the mean, which is about 0.7 K in July 2022, are excluded.
+After data screening, the total number of observations in July 2022 (in total 2 812 071) is reduced to 2 045 228.